For general enquiries contact:

 email: firstname.lastname@example.org or tel.
 023 80593335

 Address: Special Collections, Hartley Library, University of Southampton, Highfield, Southampton SO17 1BJ

 Welcome to the guide to the Cope Collection and the Local History subject guide.

-The illustrations collection provides an important visual record of the county, including many eighteenth and nineteenth-century prints from the original Cope Collection, with a notable later addition in the Peter Cook Postcard Collection of over 3,000 postcards of Southampton.
+The illustrations collection provides an important visual record of the county, including many eighteenth and nineteenth-century prints from the original Cope Collection and postcards and photographs which have been added subsequently.
+A notable later addition is the Peter Cook Postcard Collection of over 3,000 postcards of Southampton.

 Material of all kinds continues to be added to Cope, ranging from ephemera to academic publications, making Cope a source of not only the earliest publications on the county but also the latest.

 13,000 books and pamphlets, 800 periodicals, 9,000 prints, maps, posters, photographs and drawings.

 Revd.
 Sir William Cope (1811-92), twelfth Baronet, of Bramshill, Hampshire served in the Rifle Brigade before purchasing his discharge in 1839 to become ordained as a priest.

 He was a minor canon of Westminster Abbey from 1842 until 1852 and chaplain of Westminster Hospital from 1843 to 1851.

 In 1851 he succeeded to the baronetcy, and at Bramshill developed an interest in the local area, writing on matters of local interest, e.g. A Glossary of Hampshire Words and Phrases (1883) and establishing his 'Hampshire Collection'.